sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-26-yelpreviewtextanalytics.md

-Browse through the review text of some of the **false positives** and **false negatives**.
-Based on your knowledge of how Naive Bayes works, do you have any ideas about why the model is incorrectly classifying these reviews?

-- **Hint:** [Evaluating a classification model](https://github.com/justmarkham/scikit-learn-videos/blob/master/09_classification_metrics.ipynb) explains the definitions of "false positives" and "false negatives".
-- **Hint:** Think about what a false positive means in this context, and what a false negative means in this context.
-What has scikit-learn defined as the "positive class"?
+The MultiNomial Naive Bayes model with an accuracy of 91.87% shows a substantial improvement over the baseline model which shows an accuracy of 81.9%.

 In our classification problem,  Naive Bayes has taken 5 star rating as positive class and 1 star rating as a negative class.
+The errors made by the model in binary classification problems can be of two types - False positives and False negatives.

 **FALSE POSITIVE**
 A false positive is a scenario where the actual label is 0 but the predicted label is 1.
 In this scenario if we predict an actual bad rating(1 star) as a good rating(5 star) we can call the observation to be a false positive

 **FALSE NEGATIVE**
 A false negative is a scenario where the actual label is 1 but the predicted label is 0.
 In this scenario if we predict an actual good rating(5 star) to be a bad rating(1 star) we can call the observation to be a false negative

+## Findings and Insights

+We can  review the records which are **false positives** and **false negatives** to analyze where the model is making mistakes.
+This intuition can help improve the accuracy in subsequent model iterations.

 ```python